Healthy Homes Assessment Pirimai

 Insulation Pirimai

-A well-insulated property will help to control condensation and lower the chance of mould and dampness, and it will make an easier task to allow the household to hold the heat.
+A well-insulated house can help control condensation and lower the chance of mould and dampness and also makes much easier to the house to keep heat.

-The "R" stands for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The greater the R-value, the more effective the insulation.

 Pirimai Moisture Ingress & Drainage

-Properties that are rented must be equipped with efficient drainage to get rid of the stormwater and surface waters and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a location to go, and also that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.
+Properties that are rented must be equipped with effective drainage to eliminate rainwater, storm water, and ground water, including an appropriate runoff or outfall.
+Making sure the water is able to go, and also that it doesn’t get sucked into structures is a crucial aspect of keeping your property dry.

-In addition to the drainage system that will prevent water ingress, if the apartment has an enclosed gap between floorboards and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to install it.
+In addition to the drainage system that will prevent moisture ingress, if your apartment has an enclosed gap between your flooring and soil, a ground-water barrier must be installed if it is reasonably practicable to install it.

 moisture ingress and drainage inspection